suusanp/stealth-health/m5/prototype.md

   If you are prompted to update anything when you run these commands, please update, and run the above commands again.

   If the commands ran successfully, you will see a QR code being created.
-Scan the QR code by your phone that has "Expo Go" installed, and open the link in Expo Go.
+Scan the QR code on your phone that has "Expo Go" installed, and open the link in Expo Go.
 You will be able to interact with the app through the Expo Go application, as you would interact with any app.

 - **Screenshot and details of every page of the app**:

   - Authenticate.js screen, under the screens directory:
-    This is the page the user sees when they open the app after they gave the app the authentication permission.
-By clicking the "Unlock" button, user is prompted to use their Face ID or enter their phone password to authenticate, which is shown in the second screen below.
+    This is the page the user sees when they open the app after they give the app the authentication permission.
+By clicking the "Unlock" button, the user is prompted to use their Face ID or enter their phone password to authenticate, which is shown in the second screen below.
 Once the user successfully authenticates, they are redirected to the Landing Page.

     <img src="Authenticate.PNG" title="Authenticate.js screen" width="200"/>
     <img src="Authenticate1.PNG" title="Authenticate.js screen" width="200"/>

   - SettingsScreen.js file bundles the following screens, and consecutively shows them all to the user when they are setting up their account.
-These following are the first pages the user sees when they open the app for the first time, or for the first time after they deleted all of their data.
+The following are the first pages the user sees when they open the app for the first time, or for the first time after they delete all of their data.
       - IntroPage.js screen, under the screens/privacyPolicies directory:
-        By clicking the "Next" button, user is navigated to IntroPolicy screen below.
+        By clicking the "Next" button, the user is navigated to IntroPolicy screen below.

         <img src="IntroPage.PNG" title="IntroPage.js screen" width="200"/>

       - IntroPolicy.js screen, under the screens/privacyPolicies directory:
-        By clicking "Next" button, user is navigated to PrivacyPolicySimplified below.
+        By clicking the "Next" button, the user is navigated to PrivacyPolicySimplified below.

         <img src="IntroPage.PNG" title="IntroPolicy.js screen" width="200"/>

       - PrivacyPolicySimplified.js screen, under the screens/privacyPolicies directory:
-        By clicking "Next" button, user is navigated to UserProfileData below.
+        By clicking the "Next" button, the user is navigated to UserProfileData below.

         <img src="PrivacyPolicySimplified.PNG" title="PrivacyPolicySimplified.js screen" width="200"/>

       - UserProfileData.js screen, under the screens directory:
-        By clicking "Next" button, user is navigated to HealthMetrics below.
+        By clicking the "Next" button, the user is navigated to HealthMetrics below.

         <img src="UserProfileData.PNG" title="UserProfileData.js screen" width="200"/>

       - HealthMetrics.js screen, under the screens directory:
-        By clicking "Next" button, user is navigated to SetupAuth below.
+        By clicking the "Next" button, the user is navigated to SetupAuth below.

         <img src="HealthMetrics.PNG" title="HealthMetrics.js screen" width="200"/>

       - SetupAuth.js screen, under the screens directory:
-        By clicking "Next" button, user is navigated to DataManagement below.
+        By clicking the "Next" button, the user is navigated to DataManagement below.

         <img src="SetupAuth.PNG" title="SetupAuth.js screen" width="200"/>

       - DataManagement.js screen, under the backend directory:
-        Contains a disclaimer modal for the importance of Data Retention Period.
+        Contains a disclaimer modal for the importance of the Data Retention Period.
-        By clicking "Save and Exit" button, user is navigated to LandingPage below.
+        By clicking the "Save and Exit" button, the user is navigated to LandingPage below.

         <img src="DataManagement.PNG" title="DataManagement.js screen" width="200"/>
         <img src="RetentionDisclaimer.PNG" title="RetentionDisclaimer modal" width="200"/>